ladenberger/BMotionStudio_Tutorial/README.md

 The BMotion Studio API provides some methods to apply modifications on the visualisation.

 The first method can apply so called _Transformers_ on the visualisation [1].
-A Transformer allows the user to manipulate the DOM of the visualization.
-They follow the [jQuery selector syntax](http://api.jquery.com/category/selectors).
+A transformer allows the user to manipulate the DOM of the visualization.
+A transformer follows the [jQuery selector syntax](http://api.jquery.com/category/selectors).
 Hower, we decided to lift the functionality of the jQuery selector syntax to the groovy scripting level.

 ```groovy
 // Select elements with ids "circle1" and "rectangle1" and set their fill and stroke attributes